bytesbay/chain-syncer/README.md

   token_id,
 ) => {

-  // global_index is a uniq id of event which is created from block number and logIndex padded with zeros
+  // global_index is a unique id of event which is created from block number and logIndex padded with zeros
   // example - if block_number is 234 and logIndex of the event is 4 so global_index will be 234000004

   const item = await Item.findOne({ _id: token_id });